Lunch atop a Skyscraper: Legacy

 The photograph has been referred to as the "most famous picture of a lunch break in New York history" by Ashley Cross, a correspondent of the New York Post.
 It has been used and imitated in many artworks, and has been colorized.
 Sculptor Sergio Furnari modeled from it a 40 ft statue, which was displayed near the World Trade Center site after the September 11 attacks.
 The image has been a best seller for its licensors.

 Although critics have dismissed the photograph as a publicity stunt, Johnston called it "a piece of American history".
 Taken during the Great Depression, the photograph became an icon of New York City and has often been re-created by construction workers.
 Time included the image in its 2016 list of the 100 most influential images.
 Discussing the significance of the image in 2012, Johnston said:

 There's the incongruity between the action – lunch – and the place – 800 feet in the air – and that these guys are so casual about it.
 It's visceral: I've had people tell me they have trouble looking at it out of fear of heights.
 And these men – you feel you get a very strong sense of their characters through their expressions, clothes and poses.

+During his tenure as manager of Manchester United, Sir Alex Ferguson kept the photograph in his Carrington office as a motivational tool for his players.
+Ferguson regarded the picture as the ultimate portrayal of "what a football team is and has to do," emphasizing that "one slip could mean disaster for more than one man".

-The photograph also inspired a ride called the Beam, which opened on the former RCA Building's 69th floor terrace in December 2023.
+The photograph also inspired a ride called the Beam, which opened on the 69th-floor terrace of the former RCA Building in December 2023.

+When Time magazine named "The Architects of AI" the 2025 Person of the Year, a cover composite was created that was based on the photo but with the workers replaced by CEOs of AI companies.